ashki23/Python-notes/python-lib.md

 toolkit.
 The following are some of the most famous Python packages that can empower your toolbox.

 - **SymPy:** a library for symbolic mathematics
 - **Matplotlib:** a comprehensive 2D plotting library
 - **IPython/Jupyter:** an enhanced interactive console
 - **Pandas:** a tool for working with tabular data (DataFrame), such as data stored in spreadsheets or databases
 - **NumPy:** a base N-dimensional array package - useful linear algebra
 - **SciPy:** a Python-based ecosystem of open-source software for mathematics, science, and engineering
 - **Numba:** an open source JIT compiler that translates a subset of Python and NumPy code into fast machine code
 - **Cython:** a library for writing C extensions for Python as easy as Python itself
 - **mpi4py:** it provides Python bindings for the Message Passing Interface (MPI) standard
 - **SciKit-Learn:** a library for machine learning
 - **TensorFlow:** a library for fast numerical computing and deep learning
 - **Dask:** it natively scales Python and provides advanced parallelism for analytics
 - **Redis:** is Python interface to the Redis key-value store
 - **PySpark:** is Python API for Apache Spark

 Review [here](python-env.html) to learn about virtual environments and package manager systems for Python.

 ---

-Copyright 2018-2023, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)
+Copyright, [Ashkan Mirzaee](https://ashki23.github.io/index.html) | Content is available under [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) | Sourcecode licensed under [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html)